MotusWTS/motus/inst/doc/upstream_api.md

 );

-### metadata for receiver (projectID, deviceID) ###
+### metadata for receivers (deviceIDs) ###

-    - projectID; integer project ID user belongs to

     - deviceID; integer device ID; receiver metadata will only be returned for receivers whose project has indicated their metadata are public, or receivers in one of the projects the user has permissions to.

    - return a list with these items: